cybertraining-dsc/reu2022/project/windows-configuration.md

-# Configuring Windows for REU
+# Configuring Windows for Research

 Unlike Linux and macOS, Windows runs on a completely different OS.
-Most coding environments are adapted to Linux, so Windows users must properly configure their machine to prepare it for a project.
+Many coding environments are adapted to Linux, so Windows users must properly configure their machine to prepare it for a project.
+This is of special importance when working in environments supprting distributed cyberinfrastructure.
+Here in many cases Linux is required.

 ## Setting Up the Python Environment

-As we use Python 3.10.5 from `python.org`, please uninstall Anaconda.
+Often you need a specific version of Python.
+If in doubt, please install the newest one.
+At time of writing this document it is Python 3.10.5.

+Please download and install it from  `python.org`.
+We recommend that you uninstall Anaconda if you used that before and use the verison from python.org instead..
 Development is easier when using a native
 Python installation instead of anaconda/conda.

 To uninstall anaconda, press the Windows key and type "Add or remove programs".
 Then, press
 Enter and search for `conda` in the "Search this list" box.
 Remove everything related to anaconda.
+Note that anaconda may have set some environment variables or added configuration scripts to your `.bashrc` files in case you use gitbash.
+Please, remove them and make sure your pythin version from python.or works as expected.

+To edit python we recommend using pyCharm and not VSCode.

 Pycharm and Git Bash can be installed with the instructions found in *Install.*

+Installation may be simplified while using chocolatey.

+This includes

+* gitbash
+* pycharm
+* emacs
+* docker

+Before installing docker however you have to set up the appropriate hypervisor at boot time.
+PLease let us know how you set them for your machine, so we can add some information here.
+You willlikely have to research it.

+Please also know that you MUST uninstall virtualbox before you install docker, as old versions of virtualbox are incompatible with docker and it is just easier to uninstall virtualbox and reinstall it.

+Next we summarize the instalations using chocolatey.

+Before installing anything, we recommend that you read the entire section.
+Especially when installing docker and if you do not have a brand new computer.

 ## Install Chocolatey